Exclusive - Mike's Hard Lemonade up for sale: sources

 Mike's Hard Lemonade and Mark Anthony Group did not immediately respond to requests for comment.

-For example, the company last year changed its packaging and rolled out flavors like Mike's Hard Peach Lemonade and a mango lemonade flavor for its Frozen Pouches product.
+For example, the company last year changed its packaging and rolled out flavours like Mike's Hard Peach Lemonade and a mango lemonade flavour for its Frozen Pouches product.

-The company also said last June it would sell several of its flavors in smaller 8-ounce cans to appeal to more health-conscious and on-the-go consumers.
+The company also said last June it would sell several of its flavours in smaller 8-ounce cans to appeal to more health-conscious and on-the-go consumers.

 The malt beverage category is a $1.7 billion market, according to Mike's Hard Lemonade.

-Last year, Oasis Beverages, the company of beer mogul Eugene Kashper, agreed to acquire Pabst Brewing Company, best known for its blue collar-turned-hipster favorite Pabst Blue Ribbon label, from food and drink investors Evan, Daren and Dean Metropoulos.
-The Pabst deal subsequently closed with Kashper as the buyer.
+Last year, Oasis Beverages, the company of beer mogul Eugene Kashper, agreed to acquire Pabst Brewing Company, best known for its blue collar-turned-hipster favourite Pabst Blue Ribbon label, from food and drink investors Evan, Daren and Dean Metropoulos.

-(Reporting by Olivia Oran and Greg Roumeliotis in New York; Editing by Alan Crosby and Stephen Coates)
+(Reporting by Olivia Oran and Greg Roumeliotis in New York; Editing by Alan Crosby)